U.S. and allies trade barbs with China, but Ukraine dominates Asia security meet | Law-Order

 China claims self-ruled Taiwan as its own and has vowed to take it by force if necessary.
 Austin said there had been an "alarming" increase in the number of unsafe and unprofessional encounters between Chinese planes and vessels with those of other countries.

-Australia has said a Chinese fighter aircraft dangerously intercepted one of its military surveillance plane in the South China Sea region in May, and Canada's military has accused Chinese warplanes of harassing its patrol aircraft as they monitor North Korea sanction evasions.
-Taiwan has complained for years of repeated Chinese air force missions into its air defence identification zone, an areas broader than territorial airspace that it monitors for threats.
-Austin said these incursions had surged in recent months.
+Australia has said a Chinese fighter aircraft dangerously intercepted one of its military surveillance planes in the South China Sea region in May, and Canada's military has accused Chinese warplanes of harassing its patrol aircraft as they monitor North Korea sanction evasions.
+Taiwan has complained for years of repeated Chinese air force missions into its air defence identification zone, and Austin said these incursions had surged in recent months.

 Lieutenant General Zhang Zhenzhong, a senior Chinese military officer, called Austin's speech a "confrontation".
 "There were many unfounded accusations against China.
 We expressed our strong dissatisfaction and firm opposition to these false accusations," Zhang, vice chief of the joint staff department of China's Central Military Commission, told reporters.

 "The United States is trying to form a small circle in the Asia-Pacific region by roping in some countries to incite against some other countries.
 What should we call this other than confrontation?"
-But with Ukraine's President Volodymyr Zelenskiy scheduled to speak to delegates later in the day in a virtual session, the spotlight was firmly on Russia's invasion of its neighbour.

-"Russia's invasion of Ukraine is what happens when oppressors trample the rules that protect us all," Austin said.
-"It's a preview of a possible world of chaos and turmoil that none of us would want to live in."
 CLOSED-DOOR MEETING

 Earlier this year, Washington said China appeared poised to help Russia in its war against Ukraine.
 But since then, U.S. officials have said while they remain wary about China's longstanding support for Russia in general, the military and economic support that they worried about has not come to pass, at least for now.